anurajmohan/starter-hugo-academic/content/authors/admin/_index.md

       institution: Department of Computer Applications, Cochin University of Science and Technology, Cochin
       year: January 2022
-    - course: ME in Computer Science and Engineering
+    - course: M.E in Computer Science and Engineering
       institution: Anna University, Chennai
       year: May 2015
     - course: B.Tech in Computer Science and Engineering